ethereum/devp2p/discv5/discv5-theory.md

 Finally, node A compares the `enr-seq` element of the WHOAREYOU challenge against its own node record sequence number.
-If the sequence number in the challenge is lower, it includes its own record into the handshake message packet.
+If the sequence number in the challenge is lower, it includes its record into the handshake message packet.

 The request is now re-sent, with the message encrypted using the new session keys.